Physics-Dude/ArduBox2D-lite/README.md

 ***Info:***
 Everything in the Box2D-lite library is still here except for "joints".
 I was fighting with space constraints of the ATMEGA32u4 prior to moving to fixed point math.

-No optimizations have been made.
+No optimizations have been made as of the initial release.
 This is a simple adaption of Demo4 in the Box2D-lite sample program.
 Other demos not involving joints should still work as well.
 Visit the original Box2D-lite repasotory for more info.
+Feel free to contrbute to this project futrher.

 ***Further reading:***
 - Required: Pharap's FixedPointsArduino: https://github.com/Pharap/FixedPointsArduino/